rgdalessandro/ReduxExpressStarter/README.md

 	> npm install #(or yarn install)
 	> npm run dev
 ```
-Point your browswer to http://localhost:8080
+Point your browser to http://localhost:8080

 #### Production Environment?
 Checkout this repo, install dependencies, set environment variable, then start the process with the following: